boundcorp/django-mountaineer/README.md

-# Simple Django-Mountaineer Integration Example
+# Django-Mountaineer Integration

-This is a simple example of how to integrate Django with [Mountaineer](https://mountaineer.sh).
+Using Django with a FastAPI application like [Mountaineer](https://mountaineer.sh) is pretty straightforward, using FastAPI.mount().

-These are the bare-minimum steps to get Django and Mountaineer to work together, which you should be able to follow in any Django project.
-I've demonstrated this with a fresh Django 5.0 project, to avoid unforeseen complications.
+However, there are a few gotchas in fully integrating Django, which this library aims to solve.

-## Clean django and mountaineer projects
+# Installation & Integration

-I started with a simplest-possible django project (`django-admin startproject backend`) with a single app `polls`, following the [Django tutorial](https://docs.djangoproject.com/en/5.0/intro/tutorial01/), and added a mountaineer project ( called "frontend").
+You can reference the `example` folder for a complete example of a django project with a mountaineer app.

-## Mount Django in your Mountaineer app
+## Mount Django in your Mountaineer app (no library required)

-Django can be mounted in a Mountaineer app by adding a few lines to the `frontend/app.py` file.
+Django can be mounted in a Mountaineer app by adding a few lines to the `example/app.py` file.

-Add to `frontend/app.py` (mount django *after* mountaineer controller registrations):
+Add to `example/app.py` (mount django *after* mountaineer controller registrations):

 ```python
 from django.core.asgi import get_asgi_application